 So which model type should you get (if you don’t already have one now).
 Whether you get an iMac, Mac Mini, Mac Book Pro or Mac Pro comes down to the performance you want and where/how you will use it.

 If you’re planning on performing live or you travel a lot, then a laptop is very useful, but you’ll want to max out some of the specs as much as you can afford – ideally get plenty of storage.
 You can often get away with a small screen if you use an external monitor, but 15″ or more is best for live use.
-Mac Book Pro hardware is better than plain Mac Book or MB Air.
+Mac Book Pro hardware is better than plain Mac Book or MB Air and has more connectors.
 Expensive – but if you have one you’ll never want to not have one.
 If you know what I mean?
+Personally, I’d go for an Apple 16″ MBP M1-Pro with 10-core CPU, 16-core GPU and 16-core Neural Engine, 32 GB Unified Memory and 1TB of storage.
+The 16″ models apparently run cooler/quieter.
+But that’s just me after watching numerous videos on which is best for audio.

 For home systems, iMacs are pretty good value as you get a nice built-in screen, and some models are upgradable in regards to memory or storage.
 Basically just pick the screen size you want and the optimum specs for the items above.

 If you already have a decent screen, the Mac Mini is very good value (I have the 6-core Intel model).
 The downside with these are that they don’t have a separate graphics card/chip so they struggle with lots of large monitors and graphics-heavy apps.
-I find that I sometimes get graphics corruption after running Logic for a while.
+I find that I sometimes get graphics corruption after running Logic for a while, and it’s like a fan heater when running large Logic sessions.
+I’m hanging out for a new grunty M1-Pro based model to replace it for my studio.

 For rich, serious or pro users (perhaps those running professional studios) the Mac Pro might be a useful investment as they can be upgraded and can also accept PCI-e cards – useful for certain high-end audio interfaces, RAID arrays etc.

-But with the rumoured upcoming high-performance Apple Silicon macs on the horizon, it might be worth waiting to see what comes out next.
+But with the rumoured upcoming high-performance Apple Silicon-based Mac Pro on the horizon, it might be worth waiting to see what comes out next.